tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 document.body.appendChild(div);
 ```

 Fire up your local web server or simply open the `index.html` from your file system into the web browser.
 If you have provided the proper `<link>` element for CSS, the HTML we created in `script.js` will render on the page with the exact DOM structure that was setup while binding the HTML elements.
-I gave the page a bit more styling within the stylesheet [style.css](https://github.com/tannerdolby/intro-browser-js/blob/master/style.css) if you want to view the code.
+I gave the page a bit more styling within the [stylesheet](https://github.com/tannerdolby/intro-browser-js/blob/master/style.css) if you want to view the code.
 You could apply the same styles as those present in the CSS file by using JavaScript and `element.style.attributeNode = ""`, this will take a bit longer but again is great practice.

 <h3 id="live-demo">Check out the live demo {% directlink "live-demo" %}</h3>